D7039E-E7032E/Project-Report/README.md

 </p>

 <p>
-The Raspberry Pi had some problmes with handeling the load and starting to overheat.
-A swap memory partition was reserved onthe secondary memory to replicate RAM functionality when the primary memory is fully occupied.
-However, this was not enough if Rviz was runnning.
+The Raspberry Pi had some problems with handling the load and starting to overheat.
+A swap memory partition was reserved on the secondary memory to replicate RAM functionality when the primary memory is fully occupied.
+However, this was not enough if Rviz was running.
 So there would still be some issues with it being very slow and the heat.
 </p>

 ### 5.5 Merging the maps